-WARD / POSTCODE / GEOREF Kingsholm and Wotton / GLI 3HF / E: 383906 N: 218911 GROSS SITE AREA: 0.40 ha.
-ALLOCATION: Approximately 60 residential dwellings.
-There is an expectation that the main existing building will be refurbished/repurposed.
+Ward / Postcode / GeoRef Kingsholm and Wotton / GL1 3HF / E: 383906 N: 218911 Gross Site Area: 0.40 ha.
+Allocation: Approximately 60 residential dwellings.
+There is an expectation that the main existing building with be refurbished/repurposed.

 A redundant office block in a prominent location on the corner of London Road and Heathville Road.
 The premises have been marketed by the landowner for a considerable period but have been vacant for several years.
 The site offers the opportunity for the redevelopment to provide a higher density residential scheme, in a location supported by high frequency public transport and near to the city centre and public transport hub.